In This Article

 High Market Value

-On the contrary, some upscale antique dealers think an antique should have a relatively stable (and high) market value.
-In this case, not every century-old item would qualify.
-For instance, these dealers would consider inexpensive knick-knacks as collectible items instead of antiques, even if they were over 100 years old.
+In this case, only some century-old items would qualify.
+For instance, these dealers would consider inexpensive knick-knacks collectibles (and not antiques), even if they were over 100 years old.

 Exceptions